-The Authority received grant funding from the American Rescue Plan Act of 2021 (ARPA) in the amount of \$4,000,000.
-During the year ended March 31, 2022, the Authority spent \$10,512 of this amount.
-Amounts received prior to incurring qualifying expenditures, are reported as unearned revenue for the year ended March 31, 2022.
+The Authority received grant funding from the American Rescue Plan Act of 2021 (ARPA) in the amount of \$4,000,000 during the 2022 fiscal year and an additional \$737,500 of APRA funds were received during the fiscal year 2023 related to a Beehive Grant.
+During the year ended March 31, 2023, the Authority spent \$2,349,888 of these amounts, with the cumulative spending of such grant funding through March 31, 2023 totaling \$2,360,400.
+Amounts received prior to incurring qualifying expenditures are reported as unearned revenue as of March 31, 2023.
 Unearned revenues will be recognized as revenue in the fiscal year they are earned in accordance with the accrual basis of accounting.